USMC Social

 • Built modular animation scenes in Cinema 4D that allowed elements to be quickly reconfigured

-• Used X-Particles to create dynamic, eye-catching motion around the USMC logo while maintaining controlled, art-directed behavior
+• Used X-Particles to create dynamic motion around the USMC logo while maintaining controlled, art-directed behavior

 • Designed the animation system to support multiple aspect ratios and durations without rebuilding scenes